Abandoned Georgia: Traveling the Backroads

 In Abandoned Georgia: Traveling the Backroads, photographer Leland Kent showcases fourteen abandoned locations from across the state.
 Whether it’s a small six-room school or a sprawling defunct religious community, they are all left for nature to take over after being discarded by humanity.
 Each chapter captures the beauty of these abandoned places through stunning imagery accompanied by a detailed narrative.
 Abandoned photography captures the beauty of urban ruins left behind.
 The author’s goal is to give the viewer an exhilarating look at our past and inside these forgotten places.
 Each location has a story waiting to be told.
 Georgia is home to dozens of fascinating abandoned or forgotten places.
 Follow along with Leland as he travels the backroads of Georgia, uncovering hidden gems across the state.
-The 96 page book includes over 130 photos and will be released May 27.
+The 96 page book includes over 130 photos.
 Each copy will be signed and includes shipping.
+Retail price $23.99

 Abandoned New Orleans